pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ### Gaussian Filter

-The gaussian filter is a filter who possess an impulse response equal to a gaussian function:
+The Gaussian filter is a filter with an impulse response equal to a Gaussian function:

 <p align="center">
 <img src="https://www.mathworks.com/help/examples/fuzzy/win64/GaussianMembershipFunctionExample_01.png">